crdoconnor/strictyaml/README.rst

 Why use StrictYAML?
 -------------------

-YAML is an excellent metalanguage to describe most kinds of configuration.
+YAML is an excellent metalanguage to describe most kinds of configuration as well as for creating simple DSLs.

 It is terse and devoid of noisy syntax (unlike JSON), able to clearly represent hierarchical data (unlike INI) and most important of all, it's not the product of a crazed committee of monkeys hammering away on